nightroman/FarNet/JavaScriptFar/README.md

     - System.Diagnostics.Process
     - System.Numerics
     - System.Runtime
+    - ClearScript.Core
     - FarNet

-## How to debug

-Prerequisites:

-- Install VSCode (this should make `code.cmd` available in the path).
-- Set up ClearScript V8 debug launch, see [VII.
-Debugging with ClearScript and V8](https://microsoft.github.io/ClearScript/Details/Build.html).

-Start debugging of a JavaScript file:

-- In the editor use `[ShiftF5]`
-- In the command line use `js: @debug: ...\script.js`

-The confirmation dialog is shown.
-If you click OK then VSCode is opened, existing or new.
-Start the ClearScript V8 debugger there.
-Otherwise Far Manager waits for the debugger forever and has to be terminated.

-When the debugger starts it breaks either at the first JavaScript line or at one of the previously set breakpoints in the running code.

-VSCode debugger is useful for examining variable values, object properties and methods, typing commands in the debug console.
-The debug console supports code completion and provides rich output with expandable complex objects.

-Just one session is debugged at a time.
-Starting the debugger terminates other sessions being debugged and restarts the target session if it is not debugged.

 ## Folder sessions

 JavaScript files and commands are run in "folder sessions".
-The script folder or the current panel folder is used if it contains a file like `_session.js*`.
+The script folder or the current panel folder is used if it contains a file like `_session.*`.
 Otherwise the main folder `%FARPROFILE%\FarNet\JavaScriptFar` is used.
 Its session files, if any, work for all scripts and commands with no own session.

-> Any file `_session.js*` engages its folder session on running scripts and commands, even if the file is not used by the module, e.g. `_session.js.txt`.
+> Any file `_session.*` engages its folder session on running scripts and commands, even if the file is not used by the module, e.g. `_session.txt`.

 Used session files:

-- Configuration file `_session.js.xml`
+- Configuration file `_session.xml`

-    These files configure JavaScript engines used in sessions.
+    This file configures the session JavaScript engine.
-    A new file may be created or the existing edited by `F11` / `JavaScriptFar` / `Configuration`.
+    The existing file is edited or a new is created by `F11` / `JavaScriptFar` / `Configuration`.
     This is the recommended way of editing configurations, it validates the schema and some data.

-- Auto-loaded session script `_session.js`

-    This file is executed once for the session before running other scripts.
+    For configuration values and doc comments, see `SessionConfiguration.cs`.

+- Session scripts, any .js in `_session.*`

+    These session scripts are loaded once in alphabetical order, case ignored.
-    Other scripts in this folder or others in the main session may use the assets defined in this file.
+    Other scripts in this folder or others for the main session may use the assets defined in session scripts.

 You may view created sessions by `F11` / `JavaScriptFar` / `Sessions`.
 Keys and actions: